jundist03/jquery-plugins/docs/json.md

 Libraries such as jQuery or underscore, though not plugins, should be listed as dependencies as well.
 This gives you the flexibility to specify compatible versions of each library you depend on.

+## description

+Put a description in it.
+It's a string.
+This helps people discover your plugin, as it's listed on the jQuery Plugins Site.

 ## keywords